tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/Register-a-client-app.md

 16. Click **Save**.

 <a name="clientID"></a>
-## How to get a client app id
+## How to get a client app ID
 When you register a client app, such as a console app, you receive a **Client ID**.
 The **Client ID** is used by the application to identify themselves to the users that they are requesting permissions from.

-Here's how to get a client id:
+Here's how to get a client ID:

 1. Sign into your Microsoft Azure subscription at https://manage.windowsazure.com.
 2. In the left service panel, choose **ACTIVE DIRECTORY**.
-3. Click the active directory that you belong to..
+3. Click the active directory that you belong to.
 4. Click **APPLICATIONS**.
 5. Choose an application.
 6. In the application page, choose **CONFIGURE**.